jacob5257-dev/HCPPrograms/CONTRIBUTING.md

-# If you want to contribute...
+# If you want to contribute

 Then make sure your code follows these guidelines:

 1. It works and meets all targets.
 2. It is shorter or faster than the current answer.
 3. It follows the code of conduct.